thutahw/tp/docs/DeveloperGuide.md

 For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.

-![Class Diagram of the Logic Component](images/LogicClassDiagram.png)
+![Class Diagram of the Logic Component](images/LogicClassDiagram.png) Figure 2.
+Class Diagram of the Logic Component

 **How the architecture components interact with each other**

 The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `deleteappt 1`.

 <img src="images/DeleteAppointmentSequenceDiagram.png" width="574" />
+Figure 3.
+Structure of the UI component<br><br>

 The sections below give more details of each component.